AL2aa/AI-Powered-Resume-Ranker/README.md

 # 🧠 AI-Powered Resume Ranker

-Welcome to our Graduation Project!
+Welcome to our  Project!
 The AI-Powered Resume Ranker is a multi-agent recruitment pipeline built with Streamlit and powered by Qwen2.5.
 It automates resume screening, evaluates candidates against specific job descriptions using a tiered rubric, and provides a comprehensive ranking dashboard.

 ## 👥 Project Team